Skip to main content

 AAP metadata

-Rako sets attribution metadata when it creates the payment link.
-Agents and clients should not try to construct or mutate these fields.
+Rako sets attribution metadata when it creates the checkout handoff.
+Agents, browsers, and client-side code should not construct or mutate attribution, source, conversion, or settlement fields.

 {